-Short quizzes are written at the beginning of classes, making sure that students read the respective materials in advance.
+Short quizzes are written at the beginning and the end of every lecture making it sure that students read the respective materials and have a solid understanding of the basic concepts.
 These are multiple choice questions which test if students are aware of the basic concepts of the given topic and able to provide an intuitive interpretation of these concepts.
-(LOs 1, 2, 3, 4)
+(LOs 1, 2, 3, 4, 5)

-Group works are held at the end of every second-third session.
-The objective of these discussions is to drive students to apply their knowledge with respect to a specific case/problem derived from real life examples.
-(LOs 6, 7, 8)
+In the seminars individual and group works are held weekly.
+The objective of these is to drive students to apply their knowledge from the given topic in relation to a specific case/problem derived from real life examples on the one hand and develop their skills in model-based thinking through calculation exercises on the other.
+(Los 5, 6, 7, 8)